jameschengcs/ge/README.md

 ---
-title: "Image Abstraction with Compositing Ellipses"
+#Image Abstraction with Compositing Ellipses
-author: "Chang-chieh Cheng"
+*Chang-chieh Cheng*
 ---
 vgi/ei.py includes all implementation code of our method. ellipseImage() and drawEllipseSet() are two primary functions.